Mozzarella, Basil, Parmigiano-Reggiano Ravioli with Butter Sage Sauce

 - Use a crinkle-edge pastry wheel or pizza cutter and cut around the filling in a squarish shape, then remove the excess dough.

-- Transfer ravioli back to the prepared baking sheets.
+- Transfer the ravioli back to the prepared baking sheets.

 - Repeat the above steps until you have no dough left.